Commencement FAQs

 When are the academic awards ceremonies held?

 Students graduating with Latin honors will be celebrated at virtual events in June.
-Invitations were sent by Academic Affairs to those graduates whose final cumulative GPA results in graduating with cum laude, magna cum laude, or summa cum laude honors.
+Invitations will be sent by Academic Affairs to those graduates whose final cumulative GPA results in graduating with cum laude, magna cum laude, or summa cum laude honors.

 When will King Graduate School hold its Hooding & Award ceremony?